JohannRuiz1/MobileAppDev/Notes/kotlinforandriodlil.md

 - all returns true or false if all elements in the list meets a condition
 - any returns true or false if an element in the list meets a condition
 - foreach iterates between each item in the list
+- take returns the first specified number of elements, dropping the remainder
+- drop skips the first specified number of elements, returning the remainder
+- zip combines this stream with another list, to become a list of Pair objects
+    - One elemnt is taken from each list, until ether list runs out fo elements
+    - The `Pair` can be used as-is, with first and second as the indiviual components `{ /* some lambda expression
 ```
 data class Food(val name: String, val isHealthy: Boolean, val isSnack: Boolean)